What comes to mind when you think of an “agile work environment”? Nimble, quick, alert?

 Businesses that adopt an agile working strategy are carefully designed and developed to actively support and encourage a dynamic environment and daily working experience.

-Any office space or workplace can become effective, efficient and more flexible if it supports a dynamic workforce rather than a static one.
+Any office space can become effective, efficient and more flexible if it supports a dynamic workforce rather than a static one.
 By getting rid of desk ownership, an employer can increase its office space capacity.
-Agile space in its own sense involves such things as collaboration space, focus space, relaxation space, team meeting space, concentration space (repetitive – same as focus space), inspirational space, and phone conversation space.
+Agile space involves such things as collaboration space, focus space, relaxation space, team meeting space, concentration space (repetitive – same as focus space), inspirational space, and phone conversation space.
 An agile workplace provides flexible working spaces for different activities in the workplace, ensuring that employees are engaged and productive.

 Characteristics of an Agile Environment